voxpupuli/puppet-logstash/README.md

 `path.config` setting from `logstash.yml`, since this is incompatible with `pipelines.yml`.

+Enabling centralized pipeline management with `xpack.management.enabled` will also remove the default `path.config`.

 ### Pipeline Configuration
 Pipeline configuration files can be declared with the `logstash::configfile` type.